Skip to contents

 filter(code == "TX")

-#> # A tibble: 2 × 5
+#> # A tibble: 2 × 6

-#> domain name code context context_2
+#> domain name code context context2 dateModified

-#> <chr> <chr> <chr> <chr> <chr>
+#> <chr> <chr> <chr> <chr> <chr> <chr>

-#> 1 OrgStateCode TX TX TCEQMAIN State
+#> 1 OrgStateCode TX TX TCEQMAIN State 2024-09-10

-#> 2 OrgStateCode TX TX EPA EPA
+#> 2 OrgStateCode TX TX EPA EPA 2017-08-28

 It appears we can use TCEQMAIN as a identifier code if we are interested in assessment summaries in the state of Texas.
 I’m interested in the three most recent assessment cycles.
-Unfortunately, we can use multiple values in the reporting_cycle argument so we need to either loop through the calls or do some row binding.
+Unfortunately, we can’t use multiple values in the reporting_cycle argument so we need to either loop through the calls or do some row binding.
 Since it is just a few years, I will just bind the rows.

 df <- state_summary(organization_id = "TCEQMAIN", reporting_cycle = "2022") |>